haiiliin/sphinx-autodoc-toolbox/docs/basic_usage.rst

     .. autoclasstoc::

-Cross references to Python targets with multiple targets
+Cross references to Python objects with multiple targets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can use the following syntax to create a cross reference to multiple targets, only the first target that exists will be rendered::